marco-c/autowebcompat/README.md

 <img src="https://user-images.githubusercontent.com/18056781/39081665-10eda006-4563-11e8-9455-986b5a23934e.jpg" />

-- Press 'y' to mark the images as compatible.
+- Press 'y' to mark the images as compatible;
-- Press 'Enter' to select the regions.
+- Press 'Enter' to select the regions;
-- Click 'T' on top left of boundary boxes to toggle between colors.
-Green corresponds to 'n', yellow corresponds to 'd'.
+- Click the 'T' button in the top left corner of a boundary box to toggle between classes.
+Green corresponds to 'n', yellow corresponds to 'd';
 - Press 'Enter' to save changes.

 ### Training